FY 2018

 Yoichi Tsutsui (Former Professor, Faculty of Humanities, Kyoto Seika University)

-In order to realize the "connection of learning" that is the purpose of the reform of high school-university connection, "dialogue" between high schools and universities is important.
+In order to realize the “connection of learning,” which is the purpose of the reform of the high school-university connection, it is important to have a “dialogue” between both high schools and universities.

-When universities consider the ideal form of university education and selection of university admissions, it is essential to consider how to evaluate the qualities and abilities of each young person, how to nurture them through their own distinctive education, and how to connect them to society.
-In order to do so, it is essential to grasp and understand what you have learned up to high school.
-In addition, I think it is important for high schools not only to respond to university entrance examinations, but also to transmit to universities what they have learned up to high school.
+When universities consider university education and the selection of university admissions, it is essential to consider how to evaluate the qualities and abilities of each young person, how to nurture them through their own unique education, and how to connect them to society.
+In order to achieve this, it is essential to grasp and understand what students have learned up to high school.
+In addition, it is important for high schools not only to respond to university entrance exams, but also to disseminate to universities what they have learned up to high school.

-For this reason, this year's subcommittee will be an opportunity for both high schools and universities to engage in dialogue and think together about "connection of learning" based on the contents of Part 1 and practical examples of each school.
+For this reason, we would like to use this year’s subcommittee as an opportunity for both high schools and universities to engage in dialogue and think together about the “connection of learning” based on the contents of Part 1 and practical examples from each school.

-So far, four subcommittees have been established: "Expressive Techniques," "Mathematics," "English," and "Science."
-This year, the Kyoto Prefectural Board of Education, the Kyoto City Board of Education, the Kyoto Prefectural Federation of Private Junior and Senior High Schools, and the University Consortium Kyoto have examined the matter, and in anticipation of the above objectives and the "Common Test for University Admissions" from the 2020 academic year, it has been decided to establish a subcommittee on "Japanese language" and "Geography and Civics" in which written questions will be introduced into the test.
+So far, four subcommittees have been set up: “Expression Techniques,” “Mathematics,” “English,” and “Science.”
+This year, the Kyoto Prefectural Board of Education, the Kyoto City Board of Education, the Kyoto Prefectural Federation of Private Junior and Senior High Schools, and the University Consortium Kyoto have examined the above, and in anticipation of the above objectives, as well as the “Common Test for University Admissions” from the 2020 academic year, it was decided to establish subcommittees on “Japanese language” and “Geography and Civics” in which written questions will be introduced into the test.

-What is the entrance examination that foresees future learning from PBL (problem-solving learning)?
+What is the entrance examination that predicts future learning from PBL (problem-solving learning)?

 reporter

-Yufu Eto (Assistant to the President of Kori Nevers Academy)
+Yufu Eto (Assistant Dean of Kaori Nevers Academy)

 reporter